-- Major Incident Response Team the IT Services staff working to address the problem - Major Incident Manager an IT Services staff member leading the Major Incident Response Team. - Major Incident Coordinator an IT Services staff member responsible for communications and keeping all stakeholders informed of developments (especially UE). - Communications Team members of IT service working help the Major Incident Coordinator.
+- Major Incident Response Team the IT Services staff and any 3rd parties working to address the problem - Major Incident Manager an IT Services staff member leading the Major Incident Response Team. - Major Incident Coordinator an IT Services staff member responsible for communications and keeping all stakeholders informed of developments (especially UE). - Communications Team members of IT service working help the Major Incident Coordinator.